 - Guidance documents:

 - Alzheimer's Society - Creating a Dementia Friendly Workplace .

 Taskforces and SIC - including Disability Taskforce

-Policies - including the University's Disability Policy
+Policies - including Disability and Mental Health Policy

 Initiatives - including our booklet 'The Most Important Things People Want You To Know About Disability & Caring'